brennercruvinel/bc/README.md

 ## Fun Facts

-- Created the["world's longest email"](https://www.meioemensagem.com.br/comunicacao/acao-do-beach-park-propoe-emocao-real) 15 years ago - Beach Park Insano `Guinness Record holder`
+- Created the ["world's longest email"](https://www.meioemensagem.com.br/comunicacao/acao-do-beach-park-propoe-emocao-real) 15 years ago - Beach Park Insano `Guinness Record holder`
 - Can hyperfocus so intensely that `10 hours feel like 10 minutes`
-- Once built a viral app that got `2M downloads by accident`
+- Once built a ["viral webapp"](https://www.awwwards.com/sites/facemother) that got `+1M users from a dumb experiment`
 - Fueled by `Brazilian coffee` and impossible deadlines
 - Believes the best `debugging happens at 2 AM`